Taiwan

 International Crew Accreditation

-A filming permit is required for international film crews.
-Your local fixer will liaise with relevant Taiwanese organizations to ensure all necessary licenses and authorizations are obtained.
+A filming permit is required for international film crews, with the local fixer liaising with relevant Taiwanese organisations to ensure all necessary licences and authorisations are obtained.

 • Crew members’ resumes/CVs